MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/request-rate-limit-policy.md

 * Rate limits are enforced at the level defined by the workload group's [Request rate limits enforcement policy](request-rate-limits-enforcement-policy.md).
 * The default limit on maximum concurrent requests depends on the SKU of the cluster, and is calculated as: `Cores-Per-Node x 10`.
-    * For example: A cluster that's set-up with Azure D14_v2 nodes, where each node has 16 vCores, will have a default limit of `16` x `10` = `160`.
+    * For example: A cluster that's set up with Azure D14_v2 nodes, where each node has 16 vCores, will have a default limit of `16` x `10` = `160`.
-    * This default limits applies to the `default` workload group, and any newly created workload group that doesn't have request rate limit policies speficied at the time of its creation.
+    * This default limit applies to the `default` workload group, and any newly created workload group that doesn't have request rate limit policies specified at the time of its creation.
 * If a workload group has no limit on maximum concurrent requests defined, then the maximum allowed value of `10000` applies.
-* When altering the policy for the `default` workload group, a limit must be defined for the workload group's max concurrent requests.
+* When you alter the policy for the `default` workload group, a limit must be defined for the workload group's max concurrent requests.
 * The cluster's [capacity policy](capacitypolicy.md) may also limit the request rate of requests that fall under a specific category, for example *ingestions*.
     * If either of the limits defined by the [capacity policy](capacitypolicy.md) or by a request rate limit policy is exceeded, a control command will be throttled.
 * When request rate limits of kind `ConcurrentRequests` are applied, the output of [`.show capacity`](diagnostics.md#show-capacity) may change based on those limits.